 In Cambodia and Thailand, nearly 70% of traffickers were women, according to a report in 2014 by the United Nations Office on Drugs and Crime.

-Female traffickers, Mike says, are cunning hunters who wield their femininity to build trust with parents and gain access to their children.
+Female traffickers, Joel says, are cunning hunters who wield their femininity to build trust with parents and gain access to their children.
 The women scout poor villages and pretend to be career recruiters offering girls jobs in a nearby city.

 Unlike blockbuster movies where children are kidnapped and thrown into the sex industry, most children in Southeast Asia are tricked or led by necessity.